mdavids/rfc/content/draft-davids-forsalereg-07.md

 <!-- or https://api.sidn.nl/rest/whois?domain=example.nl -->

-The Dutch registry SIDN offers registrars the option to register a sales landing page via its registrar dashboard.
-When this option is used, a unique 'idcode' string is generated, which can be included in the "\_for-sale" record.
+The Dutch registry SIDN offers registrars the option to register a sales landing page via its registrar dashboard following the "fcod=" method.
+When this option is used, a unique code is generated, which can be included in the "\_for-sale" record.
 If such a domain name is entered on the domain finder page of SIDN, a 'for sale' button is displayed accordingly.

 <!--